Suzanne Seggerman: Career

+She has spoken at Sundance Film Festival and has advised on Microsoft’s Imagine Cup.

 Legal issues

-In October 2010, Seggerman pleaded guilty to conspiracy and tax fraud related to a $12M 2001 inheritance her family received in a Swiss bank account from her father.
-As of September 9, 2014, her sentencing has been postponed pending the outcome of the family financial adviser, Michael Little's, trial.
+In October 2010, Seggerman pleaded guilty to conspiracy and tax fraud related to a $12 million 2001 inheritance her family received in a Swiss bank account from her father.
+In September 9, 2014, her sentencing had been postponed pending the outcome of the family financial adviser, Michael Little's, trial.
 She was a cooperating witness in that trial, and in 2014, and again in 2019, the probation department recommended probation.

-In a surprise decision, on June 26, 2019 the four siblings Henry, Yvonne, Suzanne and Ed were each sentenced to prison.
-Suzanne received a four month sentence which she completed in December 2019.
-The siblings, all well-educated and accomplished people, had funneled their inherited money into the U.S. tax-free through a variety of means: shell companies, a fraudulent foundation and carrying just under $10,000 cash on return trips from Switzerland.
+On June 26, 2019, Seggerman along with her siblings Henry, Yvonne, and John were each sentenced to prison.
+She received a four month sentence which she completed in December 2019.
+The siblings had funneled their inherited money into the U.S. tax-free through a variety of means: shell companies, a fraudulent foundation, and carrying just under $10,000 cash on return trips from Switzerland.